Satcomms Header

 If you can watch these channels, your box is all good.

-If you can't watch those channels on your satellite box, it's time for an upgrade.
+If you can't watch those channels on your satellite box, it's time for an upgrade - see your upgrade options here.

 Be sure to check any satellite receiver or recorder you're using, including ones at the bach.

-What to expect as we make the move.
+What to do when we make the move.

 Sign up for updates.